Datasheets for Datasets

 \begin{itemize}

 \item \textbf{Was any preprocessing/cleaning/labeling of the data done (e.g., discretization or bucketing, tokenization, part-of-speech tagging, SIFT feature extraction, removal of instances, processing of missing values)?} If so, please provide a description.
-If not, you may skip the remainder of the questions in this section.
+If not, you may skip the remaining questions in this section.

 \item \textbf{Was the ``raw'' data saved in addition to the preprocessed/cleaned/labeled data (e.g., to support unanticipated future uses)?} If so, please provide a link or other access point to the ``raw'' data.